Explore the concept of deflection in psychology and learn effective strategies to address this defense mechanism.

 For those who find it challenging to process underlying trauma contributing to deflection, EMDR (Eye Movement Desensitization and Reprocessing) therapy may help, as it facilitates the processing of traumatic memories that could be influencing deflective behaviors.

-How to Respond to Someone Who Deflects
+How to Respond When Someone Deflects

 In summary, understanding deflection in psychology and learning how to respond to it is vital for fostering healthy communication and relationships.
 By developing the skills to identify and manage deflection, encouraging open and honest communication, and offering support, we can work towards improved mental health and stronger connections with others.